Improving constraints on primordial non-Gaussianity from Quaia with a new cosmological observable: angular redshift

-After generating the mock signal for the $N=5$ correlated fields, we simulate the noise component.
-We include in the CMB lensing field another Gaussian map component based on the $Planck$ PR4 lensing theoretical noise.
-We checked that this approach is compatible at $\lesssim 10\%$ level with the real measured $C_\ell^{\kappa \kappa}$ from the Planck PR4 data.
-For the density field, we convert the overdensity to predicted number counts per pixel using the Quaia data average density $\bar{N}$, and generate a discrete number of QSO in each pixel by Poisson sampling.
-For the computation of the ARF maps, we assign a redshift to each QSO by random sampling a Gaussian distribution centered in $\bar{z}+\delta z$ with a dispersion equal to the RMS of the redshift bins in the Quaia catalog, where $\delta z$ is the predicted ARF field in the pixel.
+After generating the mock signal for the $N=5$ correlated fields, we simulated the noise component.
+We included in the CMB lensing field another Gaussian map component based on the $Planck$ PR4 lensing theoretical noise.
+We verified that this approach was compatible at the $\lesssim 10\%$ level with the real measured $C_\ell^{\kappa \kappa}$ from the Planck PR4 data.
+For the density field, we converted the overdensity to the predicted number counts per pixel using the Quaia data average density $\bar{N}$ and generated a discrete number of QSOs in each pixel by Poisson sampling.
+For the computation of the ARF maps, we assigned a redshift to each QSO by random sampling a Gaussian distribution centered in $\bar{z}+\delta z$ with a dispersion equal to the RMS of the redshift bins in the Quaia catalog, where $\delta z$ is the predicted ARF field in the pixel.

-We finally obtain the joint covariance matrix for our analysis by computing the power spectra of the 1,000 correlated simulations.
-We also cross-checked that the shot noise estimations with randoms for $C_\ell^{gg}$ and $C_\ell^{zz}$ are accurate, by recovering the input theoretical power spectra after subtracting the noise from the measured $C_\ell^{gg}$ and $C_\ell^{zz}$ from the mocks.
+We finally obtained the joint covariance matrix for our analysis by computing the power spectra of the 1,000 correlated simulations.
+We also cross-checked that the shot noise estimations with random values for $C_\ell^{gg}$ and $C_\ell^{zz}$ were accurate by recovering the input theoretical power spectra after subtracting the noise within $\lesssim 0.1\sigma$ relative to the standard deviation on the measured $C_\ell^{gg}$ and $C_\ell^{zz}$ from the mocks.